Do NOT Contact Dr. J Until You Have Read This:

 9. Do you draw blood and does it cost extra?
 Dr. Johnston will draw your labs at no cost at regular appointments, or he will email you a lab order that you can take to Labcorp to get your blood drawn.
 You'll receive a separate bill from Labcorp for the cost of performing those tests.

-10. Can prospective patients have a free visit?
+10. Can prospective family practice patients have a free visit?
 No.

-11. Can established patients cancel at any time?
+11. Can established family practice patients cancel at any time?
 The minimum sign-up is for 6 months.
 Then you may cancel at any time.

 12. Will your rates increase?
 Yes.
 Established patients are grandfathered in at the lower rates until their payment card expires or their bank refuses payment for whatever reason.
 Once your card expires or your bank rejects payment, you will have to sign back up at the increased rate.